 Crypt Lake Trail: A Unique Alberta Experience

-Have you been to Waterton Lakes National Park?
-Where are you exploring this summer?
+Have you hiked to Crypt Lake in Waterton Lakes National Park?
+What was your experience like?
 Let me know in the comments below.
+Happy trails!

 Want to save this for later?
 Hover over the image to add to Pinterest!